a2tt/design-patterns-written-in-python/creational/readme.md

         return _clone
 ```

-Yet some other languages provides built-in `clone` functions, in Python, you can use `copy.deepcopy` to clone object.
+Yet some other languages provide built-in `clone` functions, in Python, you can use `copy.deepcopy` to clone object.